San Antonio Construction Accident Lawyers

 However, most non-subscribing employers don’t understand these legal constraints.
 They may immediately blame the employee for choosing a dangerous career or shift blame onto co-workers, but employers may not do so in court.
 If a negligent co-worker injured you or employers did not provide proper safety equipment, discuss your claims with our San Antonio construction accident lawyers.

 Q. Construction sites are generally dangerous, so is the building owner responsible for worker safety?

-- When premises owners hire contractors, they’ve invited them onto their properties.
-This triggers the owner’s legal obligation to make the premises reasonably safe for workers, which generally means inspecting the worksite for dangerous conditions and warning workers about these hazards or removing the danger.
+When premises owners hire contractors, they’ve invited them onto their properties.
+This triggers the owner’s legal obligation to make the premises reasonably safe for workers by inspecting the worksite for dangerous conditions and warning workers about them or removing the danger.
 Realistically, property owners delegate these tasks to the general contractor, but this does not discharge their legal responsibilities.

 Attorneys may bring premises liability claims against the construction site owner if workers suffered injuries due to property defects.
 The most common claims involve slipping on rain and groundwater, tripping in muddy conditions, and falling into trenches.
 Not every construction accident claim involves property owner liability, but many do.
 Recovering damages from property owners generally means filing claims with the property insurer.

 Q. Who’s responsible if a loved one died in a San Antonio construction accident fall?

 In most cases, fatalities on construction sites are due to falls from elevated positions.
 OSHA regulations require employers to provide workers with scaffolding, rather than A-frame ladders, when they are performing tasks at a high level.